-The purpose of the Higg Index transparency program is to give consumers credible information they can trust, evidenced through data.
+One of the purposes of the Higg Index transparency program is to give consumers credible information they can trust, evidenced through data.
 All products that are part of the program must make claims based on industry established chain of custody standards and content claim methodologies.
 These claims pass through an external review process outlined here in the verification protocol.
 Shoppers can get additional supporting information for a product claim by visiting Higg’s Sustainability Profiles website, profiles.higg.com.

 3. Sin of vagueness

 This was one sin we were especially conscious of as we developed the transparency program.
 We knew that we needed to be very intentional and clear about what we were sharing with consumers to avoid the greenwashing that sometimes comes with sustainability claims.
 Higg Index Sustainability Profiles don’t include vague, or confusing statements and labels that lack a clear definition (e.g. eco-friendly, green, sustainable).
 Instead, the Sustainability Profile and Materials seal provide shoppers with clear and easy to understand information that shows how a given product compares to one made with conventional materials.